BZFlag-Dev/bzflag/plugins/wwzones/README.wwzones.txt

 stating which type of world weapon was triggered by whom: infomessage

-This optional attribute will cause the world weapon to fire releated every
+This optional attribute will cause the world weapon to fire every
-<seconds> seconds while player is in defined volume:
+<seconds> seconds while player is in the defined volume:
   repeat <seconds>

   <seconds>